jmgcov/fritter-backend/donotuse.md

 **Throws**

-- `403` if the user is not logged in or is not the author of the freet, or the freetId is associated with an event and is not an independent freet that can be modified or deleted separately, or if the user is in reader mode
+- `403` if the user is not logged in
+- `403` if the user is not the author of the freet
 - `404` if the freetId is invalid

 #### `PUT /api/freets/:freetId?` - Update an existing freet